martintrojer/devbox-docker/README.md

 Docker (>=1.5.0)

-`$ ./build-all.sh` to build the containters.
+`$ make build-all` to build the containters.

-`$ ./connect-local.sh` to launch a bash shell in local container.
+`$ make connect-local` to launch a bash shell in local container.

-`$ ./run-remove.sh` to run the 'remove' container, use ssh to connect.
+`$ make run-remove` to run the 'remove' container, use ssh to connect.